-(1) The Commissioner of Titles may delegate the power that section 129A gives the Commissioner to any other member of the Authority’s staff who is an Australian lawyer (within the meaning of that term in the Legal Profession Act 2008 section 3).
+(1) The Commissioner of Titles may delegate the Commissioner’s functions under section 218 to a member of the Authority’s staff who is an Australian lawyer (within the meaning of that term in the Legal Profession Act 2008 section 3).

-(2) The delegation must be in writing signed by the Commissioner.
+(2) The delegation must be in writing signed by the Commissioner of Titles.

-(3) A person to whom a power or duty is delegated under this section cannot delegate that power or duty.
+(3) A person to whom a function is delegated under this section cannot delegate that function.

-(4) A person exercising or performing a power or duty that has been delegated to the person under this section is to be taken to do so in accordance with the terms of the delegation unless the contrary is shown.
+(4) A person performing a function that has been delegated to the person under this section is taken to do so in accordance with the terms of the delegation unless the contrary is shown.

-(5) Nothing in this section limits the ability of the Commissioner to perform a function through an officer or agent.
+(5) Nothing in this section limits the ability of the Commissioner of Titles to perform a function through an officer or agent.

-(6) In this section —

-Commissioner of Titles means the Commissioner of Titles under the Transfer of Land Act 1893 but does not include a Deputy Commissioner of Titles under that Act except when acting as, and in place of, the Commissioner.
+[(6) deleted]

-[Section 129B inserted: No. 60 of 2006 s.
+[Section 219, formerly section 129B, inserted: No. 60 of 2006 s.
 160(9); amended: No. 21 of 2008 s.
-707.]
+707; amended, renumbered as section 219 and relocated: No. 30 of 2018 s.
+77 and 84.]

-129C.
-Delegation by Registrar of Titles
+220. Delegation by Registrar of Titles

-(1) The Registrar of Titles may delegate any power or duty of the Registrar under another provision of this Act to a member of the Authority’s staff.
+(1) The Registrar of Titles may delegate a function of the Registrar under this Act to a member of the Authority’s staff.

-(2) The delegation must be in writing signed by the Registrar.
+(2) The delegation must be in writing signed by the Registrar of Titles.

-(3) A person to whom a power or duty is delegated under this section cannot delegate that power or duty.
+(3) A person to whom a function is delegated under this section cannot delegate that function.

-(4) A person exercising or performing a power or duty that has been delegated to the person under this section is to be taken to do so in accordance with the terms of the delegation unless the contrary is shown.
+(4) A person performing a function that has been delegated to the person under this section is taken to do so in accordance with the terms of the delegation unless the contrary is shown.

-(5) Nothing in this section limits the ability of the Registrar to perform a function through an officer or agent.
+(5) Nothing in this section limits the ability of the Registrar of Titles to perform a function through an officer or agent.

-(6) In this section —

-Registrar of Titles does not include an Assistant Registrar under the Transfer of Land Act 1893 except when acting as, and in place of, the Registrar.
+[(6) deleted]

-[Section 129C inserted: No. 60 of 2006 s.
-160(9).]
+[Section 220, formerly section 129C, inserted: No. 60 of 2006 s.
+160(9); amended, renumbered as section 220 and relocated: No. 30 of 2018 s.
+78 and 84.]

-129D.
-Money received by Registrar
+221. Money received by Registrar of Titles

 The Registrar of Titles is to pay to the Authority any money paid to the Registrar under this Act.

-[Section 129D inserted: No. 60 of 2006 s.
-160(9).]
+[Section 221, formerly section 129D, inserted: No. 60 of 2006 s.
+160(9); renumbered as section 221 and relocated: No. 30 of 2018 s.
+84.]

+222. Disposition statement

+The regulations may provide for the registration of an instrument (a disposition statement) in conjunction with the registration of a strata titles scheme, an amendment of a strata titles scheme, or the cancellation of the registration of a strata titles scheme, by which —

+(a) items registered or recorded for the scheme in the Register are discharged, withdrawn or otherwise removed, or brought forward, under the Transfer of Land Act 1893; or

+(b) evidence required under this Act is provided.

+[Section 222 inserted: No. 30 of 2018 s.
+83.]

+223. Requirements under Transfer of Land Act

+Requirements determined under the Transfer of Land Act 1893 section 182A may relate to matters arising under this Act.

+[Section 223 inserted: No. 30 of 2018 s.
+83.]

-130. Regulations
+224. Regulations

-The Governor may make regulations prescribing all matters and things that by this Act are required or permitted to be prescribed or that are necessary or convenient to be prescribed for giving effect to this Act and in particular for and with respect to —
+(1) The Governor may make regulations prescribing matters —

+(a) required or permitted by this Act to be prescribed; or

+(b) necessary or convenient to be prescribed for giving effect to this Act.

+(2) Without limiting subsection (1), the regulations may provide for —

 (a) the manner and form of registering plans and documents; and

-(b) the fees to be paid for any procedure or function required or permitted to be done under this Act except fees to be payable in respect of applications to the State Administrative Tribunal; and
+(b) the fees to be paid for any procedure or function required or permitted to be done under this Act except fees for applications to the Tribunal; and